1993–94 Wisconsin Badgers men's basketball team: Season summary

 A breakthrough season for Wisconsin culminated in its first NCAA Tournament appearance since 1947.
-Highly-touted freshman center Rashard Griffith joined fellow Chicago natives Tracy Webster and preseason All-American Michael Finley to form arguably the most talented trio of teammates in program history.
+Highly-touted freshman center Rashard Griffith joined fellow Chicago natives Tracy Webster and preseason All-American Michael Finley to form a trio of teammates in program history.

 Though Jackson's reputation was as an uptempo coach, Wisconsin adjusted its style with Griffith on the court.
 The Badgers posted an 8–1 record when they scored at least 85 points, but generally played at a slower pace than the previous season.
 The differences from 1992–93 were most notable during conference play.
 Wisconsin averaged four fewer points-per-game (69.8), back near the bottom of the league.
 But it countered with a stingy defense that allowed 70.8 points-per-game to Big Ten foes, ranking just behind league-leader Michigan State.
 This was an eight-point improvement from the previous season's defense (78.9).
 The team led the conference in field goal defense (.428) and blocks, with 79.
 Webster paced the league with 40 steals and Griffith led in blocks-per-game (2.57), swatting 36 in only 14 Big Ten games.

 Offensively, a prolific three-point shooting offense led by Finley, Webster and Andy Kilbride shot and made more from long distance than any other Big Ten school, though it only converted on 34.9 percent as a team.